 For weeks, paper covered the windows of the old store front.
 All I saw through slits in the paper was glowing neon in a dark room, a few framed cells, and the already-finished window decals.

 I chuckled and soaked up some more of the atmosphere.
 Murals of superheroes and movie villains were all over the wall near the bar.
-Wolverine was apparently winning in a game of poker with Batman, Jack Skellington, and Lo Pan from “Big Trouble in China.”
+Wolverine was apparently playing Magic The Gathering with Batman, Jack Skellington, and Lo Pan from “Big Trouble in China.”
 The bar tools were stashed in a ceramic pot shaped like Jabba the Hutt.
 A light fixture made of a Stormtroopers helmet illuminated the menu I should have been looking at.

 “The Spider-Manhattan.”
 “The Sonic Screwdriver.”
 “The George Romero” Oh my God, they were serious.